Unays7/Unays7/README.md

 - 👋 Hi, I’m @Unays7
-- I’m interested in high-performance\low-latency computing & DeFi .
+- I’m interested in high-performant & low-latency computing.
 - I’m currently learning Rust and more C++.
 - I’m looking to collaborate on open source C++ and Rust projects for HFT/MEV.